 For more information about chat ratings, see Measuring visitor satisfaction with chat rating.

-Popping out the Web Widget during chats
+Popping out Web Widget (Classic) during chats

-WhenChat is enabled in the Web Widget, visitors can click the pop-out icon () to pop-out the Web Widget to it's own browser window.
+WhenChat is enabled in the Web Widget (Classic), visitors can click the pop-out icon

-The Web Widget becomes separate from the website and receives a unique URL.
+The Web Widget (Classic) becomes separate from the website and receives a unique URL.
 It can be moved around and is no longer anchored to the website.

-You can share the URL to the Web Widget popout in a range of marketing communications, inviting the user to engage directly with you without having to be on your website.
+You can share the URL to the Web Widget (Classic) popout in a range of marketing communications, inviting the user to engage directly with you without having to be on your website.

 Phone calls